foxglove/docs/docs/3-visualization/4-panels/image.md

  You can check that your platform supports hardware-accelerated decoding by opening Google Chrome and entering `chrome://gpu` in the address bar.
 If you do not see `Video Decode: Hardware accelerated` or the `Video Acceleration` section is empty on this page, but you believe that it should be supported, then you may need to take additional platform-specific steps to enable it.

+ There's no way to check this in our desktop app yet, however, because our desktop app uses Electron (a Chromium-based framework), if you see that video acceleration is not present in Chrome, there's a good chance it's not present in our application for some of the same reasons.
+So we recommend getting things working in Chrome first, and if the desktop app is still having issues afterward then please file and issue and we'll look into it.

 ## Enabling video acceleration:

 Tips for Foxglove web in Chromium browsers: